giovannidotgen/giovannis-level-pack-2/README.md

 # Sonic 1 - Magnified Engine

-An overhauled version of Sonic the Hedgehog for the SEGA Mega Drive/Genesis, designed specifically for the creation of Sonic Magnified.
+An overhauled version of Sonic the Hedgehog for the SEGA Mega Drive/Genesis, initially conceived for the creation of a so-called "Sonic Magnified".
+It is now in use for "Giovanni's Level Pack 2", and will be discontinued in favor of the SCE remake of Sonic 1.

 # Technical Specifications